arigathanks/RadPortal/index.md

 This page serves as a web portal that provides collaborators with a single access point to information and dedicated file upload services.

 ## ⚠️ Guidelines (Read me before uploading!)
-Click the play button "⏯️" beside the number "⒈" for a video demo and explanation.
+Click the play button "⏯️" beside the bolded number for a video demo and explanation.
 If something is still not clear, contact me at **klbc.dev@gmail.com**
 [⏯️](https://files.catbox.moe/rfw4kj.gif) ⒈  Filesize limit is 2GB.
 [⏯️](https://files.catbox.moe/rfw4kj.gif) ⒉ 🗜️ Use .zip to compress files.
 Do not use .rar compression.